madprops/airc/README.md

 ---

-`reveal_name_user` : Tell the AI what the user's nickname is in the system prompt.
+`reveal_user` : Tell the AI what the user's nickname is in the system prompt.

 The user is the one doing that particular prompt.

-`reveal_name_ai` : Tell the AI what its own irc nickname is in the system prompt.
+`reveal_ai` : Tell the AI what its own irc nickname is in the system prompt.

 ---